the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter4.md

 # leanpub-end-insert
 ~~~~~~~~

-In your *App.test.js* file you will find a first test.
+In your *App.test.js* file you will find a first test that came with *create-react-app*.
 It verifies that the App component renders without any errors.

 {title="src/App.test.js",lang=javascript}
 ~~~~~~~~